最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | [Unit] |

-Pay special attention to these two lines in the script above:
+Please pay special attention to these two lines in the script above:

 1 | Type=idle |

-Note: If you do not want to wait, you can remove ExecStartPre
+Note: If you don’t want to wait, you can remove ExecStartPre, but it requires setting login_fail_exit to false in the frpc configuration.

-Start frpc and set it to start on boot:
+Start frpc and set it for autostart:

 1 | $ systemctl start frpc |